jhpark-prof/ntruplus-security-considerations/draft-todo-yourname-protocol.md

 ## Rejection Sampling in the key generation

-The key generation process uses rejection sampling: internally, until two polynomials f and g are invertible in the ring R, a fresh 32-byte random seed SHOULD be called from an approved RBG.
-The probability that a small polynomial is invertible in R is at least 0.99 in NTRU+768 and NTRU+864 and 0.71 in NTRU+1152, and thus the probability that key generation succeeds is about 0.99 in NTRU+768 and NTRU+864 and about 0.51 in NTRU+1152.
-The key generation of NTRU+ is very fast (see Table 2) and thus on average, two executions of key generation is not a burden in NTRU+1152.
-The rejection sampliong means that key generation time of NTRU+ has some variance.
-Polynomial inversion in NTT format can be efficiently performed by using hierarchical batch inversion technique {{KCP26}} as Montgomery's trick.
+The key generation process employs rejection sampling.
+Specifically, fresh 32-byte random seeds SHOULD be obtained from an approved RBG until both polynomials f and g are invertible in the ring R.

+The probability that a randomly generated small polynomial is invertible in R is at least 0.99 for NTRU+768 and NTRU+864,  and approximately 0.71 for NTRU+1152.
+Consequently, the probability that both f and g are invertible is approximately 0.99 for NTRU+768 and NTRU+864, and approximately 0.51 in NTRU+1152.

+As shown in Table 2, key generation in NTRU+ is computationally efficient.
+Even for NTRU+1152, where rejection sampling is more frequent, the expected number of attempts is less than two, and the resulting overhead is negligible in practice.

+The use of rejection sampling implies that the execution time of key generation is not strictly constant and exhibits some variance.
+However, this timing variation depends only on the randomness used during key generation and does not affect the security of the generated key pair.

+Polynomial inversion in NTT represendation can be efficiently implemented using the hierarchical batch inversion technique of {{KCP26}}, which applies Montgomery's trick to reduce the number of field inversions.